curioushuman/curious-communities/README.md

 Or something like that...

-An example is GET/ue-courses
+An example is GET/cc-courses

-Admin will want /ue-courses/{externalId}
+Admin will want /cc-courses/{externalId}
-Public will want /ue-courses/{slug}
+Public will want /cc-courses/{slug}
-RESTapi should be /ue-courses/{id}
+RESTapi should be /cc-courses/{id}

 Then there is the service layer...

 One way

-- ue-api-admin
+- cc-api-admin
-  - /ue-courses/{externalId}
+  - /cc-courses/{externalId}
   - handler
     - return FindCourseController.find({externalId})
   - controller
-    - Findue-coursesQuery({externalId})
+    - Findcc-coursesQuery({externalId})
     - return first
   - query/service
     - Repository.find({externalId})
   - repository
     - Varies
 - api-public
-  - /ue-courses/{id}
+  - /cc-courses/{id}
   - handler
     - return FindCourseController.find({id})
   - controller